 2. Positive, Pro-active and future forecasting way of thinking

 This is an assisting factor to self-confidence.
-If you constantly look for the negatives, you will find them and continue to live by that mantra, however, those who find the positive will likewise, fulfil that mantra too.
+If you constantly look for the negatives, you will find them and continue to live by that mantra, however, those who find the positive will likewise, fulfill that mantra too.

 When questioned about the number of attempts to develop the light bulb, Thomas Edison replied “I have not failed.
 I’ve just found 10000 ways that won’t work”!
 Now that’s positive mind-setting.